-2.1 Conceptualizations: Five ways of reading the platform
+Conceptualisations: five ways of reading the platform

-There are numerous, mostly privately-operated services on the internet, performing everything from searches, networking, messaging and advertising to trade, mediation and media functions.
-Since the 2000s, having rapidly taken shape and expanded in reach, these services have become the central infrastructures and hubs of information
+There are numerous, mostly privately operated services on the internet, performing everything from searches, networking, messaging, and advertising to trade, mediation, and media functions.
+Since the 2000s, having rapidly taken shape and expanded in reach, these services have become the central infrastructures and hubs of information procurement, communication, publicity, and consumption on the net.
+In order to characterise or refer to these services, the second half of the 2010s then saw the introduction of the concept of the "platform" - one of those umbrella terms that are initially as inclusive as they are indeterminate and can be concretised and contextualised in very different ways.
+In the following, I will outline and comment on five readings of the platform relevant to the matter under discussion.

-The first reading understands platforms as computer-supported, software-based, programmable and algorithmically structuring technological architectures that currently form the central technical infrastructures of the internet and to which countless specific applications can be added (Gillespie 2010, 2014).
+The first reading understands platforms as computer-supported, software-based, programmable, and algorithmically structuring technological architectures that currently form the central technical infrastructures of the internet and to which countless specific applications can be added (Gillespie 2010, 2014).
 Through their technical specifications, they not only shape the possibilities for individual users to express themselves but also structure the options for action of providers of content, cultural or political, for example.
-Using specific software interfaces, they extend far beyond individual platforms (such as Facebook or Google) and deep into the web, thus enabling the centralized collection and analysis of countless decentralized data sets (Gerlitz and Helmond 2013; Helmond 2015).
+Using specific software interfaces, they extend far beyond individual platforms (such as Facebook or Google) and deep into the web, thus enabling the centralised collection and analysis of countless decentralised data sets (Gerlitz and Helmond 2013; Helmond 2015).
 The many social inscriptions in these technical infrastructures are sometimes mentioned (e.g., in Kitchin 2014: 21-26).
 However, this reading of the platform does not focus on which agents are socially constructing and implementing these infrastructures or on how they do so.

-In the economic literature, platforms are primarily understood as two- or multi-sided markets in which the platform operators act as intermediaries or matchmakers, bringing together at least two different market actors-sellers and buyers, users and advertisers (Rochet and Tirole 2003; Evans and Schmalensee 2016, 2005; Haucap and Stühmeier 2016).
+In the economic literature, platforms are primarily understood as two- or multi-sided markets in which the platform operators act as intermediaries or matchmakers, bringing together at least two different market actors - sellers and buyers, users and advertisers (Rochet and Tirole 2003; Evans and Schmalensee 2016, 2005; Haucap and Stühmeier 2016).
 Typical for many of these markets on the internet are network effects with their concentration-promoting results.
 The more a digital platform is used and the more active members it has, the more interesting it becomes not only for additional users but also for other actors.
-The number of regularly active users on one side of the market also increases the platform's commercial attractiveness for advertisers, retailers or other providers on the other side of the market.
-The basic principle of multisided markets has been known for a long time and has been constitutive for decades of many branches of the economy, including the enterprise of bookselling, music, magazines, radio and television, travel and ride-hailing agencies.
+The number of regularly active users on one side of the market also increases the platform's commercial attractiveness for advertisers, retailers, or other providers on the other side of the market.
+The basic principle of multi-sided markets has been known for a long time and has been constitutive for decades of many branches of the economy, including the enterprise of bookselling, music, magazines, radio and television, travel, and ride-hailing agencies.
 These offers are now, of course, being fundamentally restructured on a new technical basis.
-The idea of the socalled gift economy (Currah 2007; Elder-Vass 2016), in other words, the free use of services such as those offered by Google or Facebook, which are financed via the other side of the market, for example through advertising, also has its predecessors: private radio and television have long been operating according to this principle (Evans and Schmalensee 2016: 34, 197-206).
+The idea of the so-called gift economy (Currah 2007; Elder-Vass 2016) - in other words, the free use of services such as those offered by Google or Facebook, which are financed via the other side of the market, for example through advertising - also has its predecessors: private radio and television have long been operating according to this principle (Evans and Schmalensee 2016: 34, 197-206).